NilaknaW/NilaknaW.github.io/_pages/about.md

   - /about.html
 ---

-- 🎓 Undergraduate in Electronics and Telecommunication Engineering at the [University of Moratuwa](https://uom.lk/), Sri Lanka.
+🎓 Undergraduate in Electronics and Telecommunication Engineering at the [University of Moratuwa](https://uom.lk/), Sri Lanka. </br>
-- 🖥️ Currently interning at the Environmental and Disaster Management Team of the World Wildlife Fund (Part-time).
+🖥️ Currently interning at the Environmental and Disaster Management Team of the World Wildlife Fund (Part-time).</br>
-- 💡 Interested in broad subjects of electronics, robotics, and machine learning, which I am exploring more.
+💡 Interested in broad subjects of electronics, robotics, and machine learning, which I am exploring more.</br>
-- 🏑 A varsity field hockey player and 🎹 an orchestral clarinetist, enjoy playing piano and composing for pleasure.
+🏑 A varsity field hockey player and 🎹 an orchestral clarinetist, enjoy playing piano and composing for pleasure.</br>

+<b>Current Projects</b>

 For further details refer to my [CV](https://github.com/NilaknaW/resume-cv/blob/main/cv.pdf).